-Today, you can visit the site where the massacre occurred.
-Though there is not much to see other than a marker stone honoring the victims, the Hinsdale County Museum is nearby.
+In the past, you could visit the site where the massacre occurred, but no longer.
+Though there was not much to see other than a marker stone honoring the victims, the Hinsdale County Museum is nearby.
 Also at the Massacre Site, a white cross lays at the entrance to the site at the spot where Lake City’s Sheriff Coursey was murdered by outlaws in 1994.

-The museum is home to a collection of Alfred Packer memorabilia, including a victim’s skull fragment.
+The museum is home to a collection of Alferd Packer memorabilia, including a victim’s skull fragment.
 It also hosts ghost tours, cannibal tours, and all kinds of historical lectures.
-It is open between Memorial and Labor Day from 10am to 5pm Monday through Saturday and 1pm to 4:30 pm on Sunday.
+It is open between Memorial and Labor Day from 10 am to 5 pm Monday through Saturday and 1 pm to 4:30 pm on Sunday.

-The site can be reached from downtown Lake City by heading south on CO-149 for three miles.
-After passing a left veer in the road and crossing a small bridge, visitors will find the sign for the Alferd Packer Massacre Site.
-The site is just past a house on the left.
+The site could be reached from downtown Lake City by heading south on CO-149 for three miles.
+After passing a left veer in the road and crossing a small bridge, visitors would find the sign for the Alferd Packer Massacre Site.
+The site is now on private property and no visitors are welcome.